William Contreras Player Props: Brewers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fifth in MLB.
+- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in MLB.

-- The Blue Jays' 3.95 team ERA ranks ninth among all MLB pitching staffs.
+- The Blue Jays' 3.95 team ERA ranks ninth across all league pitching staffs.

-- Blue Jays pitchers combine to allow 73 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Blue Jays pitchers combine to surrender 74 total home runs at a clip of 1.3 per game (to rank 25th in the league).

 © 2023 Data Skrive.
 All rights reserved.